andrechristikan/ack-nestjs-boilerplate-docs/features/authentication.md

 > Refresh token create in `refresh endpoint`

-Refresh token will able to use after access token expired or `30 minutes after access token created`.
-Refresh token have `7 days` to active or if `rememberMe` in login endpoint is `true` then refresh token will have `200 days` to active.
-Refresh Token will use for refresh the access token if access token expired, so you don't need to relogin.
+The refresh token can be used after the access token has expired or `30 minutes after the access token was created`, the refresh token will be valid for `7 days.` If`rememberMe` in the login endpoint is set to `true`, the refresh token will be valid for `200 days`.
+Refresh Token will be used to refresh the access token if it expires, eliminating the need to re-login.

 Refresh token will put into guard `AuthRefreshJwtGuard`